GMC Collisions As Triggers of Star Formation. VIII. The Core Mass Function: Results

 We next consider fits to the mass range $M\geq 1\:M_\odot$.
 Inspecting these fits that are shown in Figure~\ref{fig:cmf-sim-alma-thres} we see that the CMF distributions are often not particularly well described by a single power law.
 It is the ALMA-filtered CMFs that appear to be best described by a single power law over this full mass range.
 Thus, the original simulation results without ALMA filtering yield very shallow values of $\alpha_1 \sim 0.2$ to 0.4.
 Application of a density threshold causes a slight steepening of this index.
 The ALMA-filtered CMF index has values of $\alpha_1=0.546\pm0.066$ and $0.440\pm0.030$ in the colliding case at 3 and 4~Myr and $0.492\pm0.074$ in the non-colliding case at 4~Myr.
 The observational results over this mass range are much steeper in the case of G286 \citep{Cheng2018}.
 For IRDC clumps the initial ``raw'' estimate before flux and completeness corrections has a value of $\alpha_1 = 0.495 \pm0.100$ \citep{Liu2018}, while for massive clumps it is $0.419\pm0.067$ \citep{ONeill2021}.
 We thus see that, similar to the case for $M\geq10\:M_\odot$, our simulation results are consistent with observational measures of the CMF for $M\geq1\:M_\odot$.
 However, again, it does not appear possible to distinguish between the colliding and non-colliding case via this metric.

 Finally, we consider the CMF power law index when fit only to the range $1\leq M/M_\odot \leq 10$.
+A comparison in this limited mass range may be important as \citet{ONeill2021} found evidence for a break in power law behaviour of the CMF at $\sim 10\:M_\odot$.
 The colliding case before ALMA filtering yields values of $\alpha_{1-10} = -0.044\pm0.092$ and $-0.160\pm0.055$ at 3 and 4~Myr, i.e., a rising function with mass.
 After ALMA filtering these values become $\alpha_{1-10}=0.423\pm0.117$ and $0.320\pm0.065$.
 The non-colliding case before ALMA filtering is significantly steeper than the corresponding colliding case, i.e., with $\alpha_{1-10}=0.386\pm0.084$.
 ALMA filtering hardly changes this value, i.e., it becomes $\alpha_{1-10}=0.353\pm0.097$.
 The observational results (from raw CMFs) in this mass range are $\alpha_{1-10}=1.09\pm0.25$ in G286 \citep{Cheng2018}, $0.293\pm0.192$ in IRDC clumps \citep{Liu2018} and $0.021\pm0.119$ in massive clumps \citep{ONeill2021}.
 We see that our simulation results can match CMF properties in IRDCs, but not in G286 and massive clumps.
 To summarize the above results, in Figure~\ref{fig:alpha-corel} we show a diagram of $\alpha_{1-10}$ versus $\alpha_{10}$.

 For a more complete comparison with the observational CMFs we plot the probability density of the CMFs in Figure~\ref{fig:cmfpdf}.
 The CMFs are normalized by the number of cores whose masses are $\geq 1 M_\odot$, i.e., to avoid the uncertainties from the lowest-mass cores.
 The top set of panels shows ``raw'' CMFs, while the bottom set show ``true'' CMFs (i.e., after flux and number completeness corrections have been applied).